AdaGold/api-muncher/README.md

 Once you've explored the API docs, this project:

-- requires an individual **branch** and fork
-- Use better_errors for debugging purposes
 - requires you to create a Rails application
   - conform to Rails conventions on naming and inflection
   - by using `rails new .` you will create a new rails app _inside_ of the fork folder instead of creating a _new_ folder for your rails app
+- Use better_errors for debugging purposes
 - Deploy your completed app to Heroku

-**You shall submit a pull request _with a meaningful pull request description_ once you are done with the baseline which shall be merged before moving onto implementing the requirements. _Do not push any additional code until your baseline PR has been merged_**

 ### Detailed Requirements